-Being a homeowner with some equity in the property gives you plenty of options when looking at buying a second home or investment.
-If you have enough equity built up you may be able to buy another property with no deposit at all.
+Being a homeowner with some equity in you property gives you plenty of options when looking at buying a second home or investment.
+If you have enough equity, you may be able to buy another property with no deposit at all.

 How does equity work when buying a second home?